Mexico City Metropolitan Cathedral: Chapel of Saint Peter

-The Chapel of Saint Peter (Capilla de San Pedro) was built between 1615 and 1620, and contains three highly decorated Baroque altarpieces from the 17th century.
+The Chapel of Saint Peter (Capilla de San Pedro) was built between 1615 and 1620 and contains three highly decorated Baroque altarpieces from the 17th century.
 The altar at the back is dedicated to Saint Peter, whose sculpture presides over the altar.
 It is surrounded by early 17th century paintings relating to his life, painted by Baltasar de Echave Orio.
-To the right is an altarpiece dedicated to the Holy Family, with two paintings by Juan de Aguilera of Florence called The Holy Family in the workshop of Saint Joseph and Birth of the Savior.
+To the right is an altarpiece dedicated to the Holy Family, with two paintings by Juan Francisco de Aguilera called The Holy Family in the workshop of Saint Joseph and Birth of the Savior.
 The altarpiece to the left of the main altarpiece is dedicated to Saint Theresa of Jesus whose image also appears in the chapel's window.
 It includes four paintings on sheets of metal that depict scenes from the birth of Jesus.
 Five oil paintings illustrate scenes from the life of Saint Theresa, and above this is a semi-circular painting of the coronation of Mary.
 All these works were created in the 17th century by Baltasar de Echave y Rioja.